OmniBrew/sw5e-data/text/en/manual/introduction.md

 __Amie (playing Telos)__: The drop to the hanger door looks pretty far?
 I want to test how much gravity the asteroid has.
 Do I think we can easily drop down to it without injuring ourselves or flying off into space?

-Unlike a game of make-believe, Mass Effect 5e gives structure to the stories, a way of determining the consequences of the operatives’ action.
+Unlike a game of make-believe, Star Wars 5e gives structure to the stories, a way of determining the consequences of the operatives’ action.
 Players roll dice to resolve whether their attacks hit or miss or whether their operatives can scale a cliff, roll away from the strike of a biotic attack, or pull off some other dangerous task.
 Anything is possible, but the dice make some outcomes more probable than others.